Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 2.6.5 Evening Reception or Entertainment

-Some meeting sponsors host an evening reception.
-This is purely optional.
+Some meeting sponsors optionally host an evening reception.
 To contain costs, other companies might be involved in the planning and funding of a reception.
-Some members travel with families, especially for the outside-USA meetings, so please indicate if families are welcome at the reception.
+Some members travel with families, so please indicate if families are welcome at the reception.

 The best evenings for the reception are, in decreasing order of desirability, Thursday, Wednesday, or Tuesday.